RaviTambade/interviewquestions/javascript.md

 <h3><span class="ez-toc-section" id="29-What-is-routing-in-NET-Core"></span>
 <section id="what-is-routing-in-net-core"><span style="color: #f66700;">29.
 What is the difference between setTimeout, setImmediate and process.nextTick?</span></section>
 <span class="ez-toc-section-end"></span></h3>
-- setTimeout(): Using the setTimeout() method, a callback function can be scheduled to run once after a millisecond delay.
+- <b>setTimeout()</b>: Using the setTimeout() method, a callback function can be scheduled to run once after a millisecond delay.
-- setImmediate(): Use the setImmediate function to run a function immediately following the conclusion of the current event loop.
+- <b>setImmediate()</b>: Use the setImmediate function to run a function immediately following the conclusion of the current event loop.
-- process.nextTick():  If process.nextTick() is invoked in a given phase, all the callbacks passed to process.nextTick() will be resolved before the event loop continues.
+- <b>process.nextTick()</b>:  If process.nextTick() is invoked in a given phase, all the callbacks passed to process.nextTick() will be resolved before the event loop continues.
 This will block the event loop and create I/O Starvation if process.nextTick() is called recursively.

 <h3><span class="ez-toc-section" id="29-What-is-routing-in-NET-Core"></span>
 <section id="what-is-routing-in-net-core"><span style="color: #f66700;">29.
 What is microtask in JavaScript?</span></section>